AI in Web Design: The Complete 2025 Guide to Revolutionizing Webflow Development

 It’s based on the AV1 video codec and offers superior compression to both WEBP and JPG.

-So which factors and aspects to consider when you are choosing the best web image format for your website?
+So what factors and aspects should to consider when choosing the best web image format for your website?
 Let’s understand that.

 Compression is a major factor in how images affect website performance.

-When quality and details matter (for example, in logos or UI elements), a lossless format like PNG or AVIF may be ideal.
+When quality and detail matter (for example, in logos or UI elements), a lossless format like PNG or AVIF may be ideal.

 However, for images where size is more critical than perfect quality (like blog post illustrations), lossy formats like JPG or WEBP are preferable.